 It appears that you're using a severely outdated version of Safari on Windows.
 Many features won't work correctly, and functionality can't be guaranteed.
 Please try viewing this website in Edge, Mozilla, Chrome, or another modern browser.
-Sorry for any inconvenience this may have caused!Read More
+Sorry for any inconvenience this may have caused!Read More about this safari issue.

-This year, the National Park Service celebrates its centennial anniversary and is urging Americans to explore 100 miles of National Parks—be it by canoe, horseback or on foot; this is not hard to achieve in Arkansas.
-In a state that possesses seven national parks and a beautiful landscape of rivers, lakes, waterfalls and forests, the Buffalo National River is a particularly lovely example of why Arkansas is touted as the Natural State.
+This year, the National Park Service celebrates its centennial anniversary and urges Americans to explore 100 miles of National Parks—be it by canoe, horseback or on foot; this is not hard to achieve in Arkansas.
+In a state with seven national parks and a beautiful landscape of rivers, lakes, waterfalls and forests, the Buffalo National River is a particularly lovely example of why Arkansas is touted as the Natural State.

 A 15-mile stretch at the Upper Buffalo is known as “the Hailstone”; during times of heavy rainfall, this is an area of rapids and white water, a true challenge to thrill-seeking kayakers.
-The middle to lower Buffalo, where the river is wide and slow moving, is more popular for float trips.
+The middle to lower Buffalo, where the river is wide and slow-moving, is more popular for float trips.
 There the Buffalo often resembles a lazy river, complete with tourists in inner tubes.
 In fact, critics of the plan to nationalize the river dismissed the Buffalo as good for little else apart from the spring and early summer months when the water level is up and people float it.

-The off-season for floating, during the fall and winter, is the best time to hike the over 100 miles of trail in the wilderness surrounding the river.
+The off-season for floating, fall and winter, is the best time to hike the over 100 miles of trail in the wilderness surrounding the river.
 In addition to the Buffalo River Trail, which joins the Ozark Highlands Trail, there are plenty of trails of day trip length to scenic locations, such as the Compton Trailhead to Hemmed-in-Hollow, the tallest waterfall between the Rockies and the Appalachians, and historic locations such as Colliers Homestead in Tyler Bend.